 As with any fertility treatment option, you will be well informed in order to make a decision whether or not to proceed.
 We provide you that opportunity during the Egg Donation Consult.
 The intent of this consult is to provide answers to your questions as well as information about the entire process from donor screening and selection through embryo transfer.
 If you are an established patient, you can anticipate this consult to last about 90 minutes; longer for couples who need a review of their infertility history, a physical exam, semen analysis or other laboratory screening.
 This consult is for your benefit, so we will take as much time as you need in order to be able to make an informed decision.

 A successful Donor Egg Program requires a team effort.
 You will have the opportunity to meet with several members of the team during your consult.
 You can anticipate meeting with the Third Party Nurse Coordinator, your physician, and a financial counselor.
 Here are some of the questions you can expect to be covered during your consult:

 - How much information is available on the donor?

 - Can I use a known donor or a donor agency?

 - What are the procedural aspects of the screening process and treatment for the donor and the recipient?

 - What are the risks and limitations of this treatment?

 Click on FAQ About Ovum Donation for more information on commonly asked questions related to egg donation treatment.

-To schedule an appointment, call Carol Reese, our Patient Coordinator, to obtain the password required to complete the Information Packet found on the home page Click Here for New Patient Registration.
+To schedule an appointment, call Amber Harvey, our Patient Coordinator, to obtain the password required to complete the Information Packet found on the home page Click Here for New Patient Registration.
 Feel free to send or fax the information.
 After the information is reviewed, you will be contacted by one of our clinic personnel to assist in scheduling your consult.